 Why this matters

 A rolling forecast is the file on a controller’s desk during the close.
 It has to do three things at once: produce a defensible base case, surface what would change the base case, and stay re-runnable when next quarter’s data arrives.
-The work is mostly discipline — sourcing, assumption hygiene, scenario clarity — not modelling.
+The work is mostly discipline: sourcing, assumption hygiene, and scenario clarity, not modelling.

 This project is built around Belimo Holding AG (SIX: BEAN), a Swiss listed industrial.
 The reporting is clean enough to support a public portfolio build without proprietary data: regional net sales, group EBIT, capex, working capital, and management commentary on the demand drivers.
 That keeps every figure on the page traceable to a public source.